 And saving time can really help anxiety and depression in two ways.

-Like I’ve mentioned before, the more time and energy you have the more can be dedicated to self-care and enjoying life.
+Like I’ve mentioned before, the more time and energy you have the more time can be dedicated to self-care and enjoying life.
 Two key factors in recovery from mental illness!

 But also a lack of time, or being late, can be a real anxiety trigger for many of us.
 So anything that helps increase our time and improves our time management automatically helps our anxiety levels!